I always stay in hostels when I travel.

 However, it isn’t only the beds that give this hostel an upscale edge – the bar and common areas are both like something that you’d expect from a mid-range hotel and everything is brand spanking new.

 I’ve stayed at a few capsule hostels before (mainly in Southeast Asia as they are not very common in Europe), and I am a huge fan because they guarantee that you get a great night’s sleep without missing out on all the social perks of staying in a hostel!

-This Bratislava hostel is perfect for travellers who are a little older, people who want a break from the backpacker crowd, and remote workers, as well as being one of the best hostels in Bratislava for couples.
+This hostel is perfect for travellers who are a little older, people who want a break from the backpacker crowd, and remote workers, as well as being one of the best hostels in Bratislava for couples.